 KLOEs (Key Lines of Enquiry) were the prompts CQC inspectors used under the previous assessment framework.
 In 2023 CQC introduced a single assessment framework that replaced KLOEs with 34 quality statements.
 Quality statements are written as commitments (or "we statements") that providers, commissioners, and system leaders should live up to.
 The five key questions (Safe, Effective, Caring, Responsive, Well-led) remained.

 Yes.
 CQC inspectors gather evidence against each relevant quality statement and score it.
 Scores roll up into ratings for each key question, which combine into your overall service rating (Outstanding, Good, Requires Improvement, or Inadequate).
-Strong evidence on a small number of quality statements is rarely enough — CQC look for consistent quality across the framework.
+Strong evidence on a small number of quality statements is rarely enough; CQC look for consistent quality across the framework.

 Most do, but the way each is assessed varies by service type and regulated activity.
 For example, "Medicines optimisation" applies differently to a domiciliary care agency than a residential care home.
-CQC publish service-specific evidence indicators to clarify what good looks like for your type of service.

 Services